matthiasdiener/Academic-Writing-Check/README.markdown

 The script can be called in multiple ways:

-*  ./checkwriting &lt;files&gt;
+* `./checkwriting <files>`
-*  ./checkwriting &lt;directory&gt; : In this case the script uses all &#42;.tex and &#42;.bbl files in the directory.
+* `./checkwriting <directory>`: In this case the script uses all `*.tex` and `*.bbl` files in the directory.
 If it doesn't find any, then it waits for input from stdin.
-*  ./checkwriting : With no files, the script waits for diff style input on STDIN.
+* `./checkwriting`: With no files, the script waits for diff style input on STDIN.
 I use it this way often.
 Say, you made some changes to the manuscript.
-Just do git diff | ./checkwriting and you only have to look at new errors.
+Just do `git diff | ./checkwriting` and you only have to look at new errors.

 ## Notes on the warnings ##